willward20/wham_2023/README.md

 # Senior Design 2023
+Competiting for the Autonomous Vehicle Challenge held by the National Robotics Challenge in Marion, Ohio.
+Date: April 13, 14, 15 2023

 ## Timelapse
 {% include googleDrivePlayer.html id=page.driveId %}

 ## Requirements
+- Build a fully autonomous and self-contained vehicle
+- Vehicule should naviguate 4 waypoints and cross the finish line under 5min
+- Vehicle size: 24" * 24" * 24"
+- No transmission or communication except GPS
+- No tether to a laptop or a device
+- The event runs regardless of the weather
+- Everything necessary for the vehicle naviguation, processing, sensing must be attached

 ## Goals
 - [x] Set up the raspberri pi and software installation